Русский

 • anaphylactic shock - its first symptom is usually sharp pain in the area of skin rashes, then vascular collapse and bronchospasm quickly develop.
 Symptoms of anaphylactic shock develop rapidly, and if the patient does not receive immediate medical attention, he may die.

-Treatment of allergies to cold and ways to relieve symptoms of the disease Like other allergic reactions, cold allergies can cause anaphylactic shock.
+Like other allergic reactions, cold allergies can cause anaphylactic shock.

 Long-term allergies to cold also have a negative impact on the mental state of patients.
 During the cold season, many of them experience increased fatigue, nervousness, and in severe cases develop depressive states.